 In our family, rice balls were one of our favorite staple dishes, and still today, a very popular dish!

 These were common foods because they were inexpensive to make in all of Southern Italy.
-Different regions added different ingredients including stuffing them with meat, salami, and various vegetables.
+Different regions will add different ingredients including stuffing them with meat, salami, and various vegetables.

-But I prefer to make it easier like these with peas.
+But I prefer to make it easier like these with peas and shredded mozzarella.

 You may want to try our mom’s most popular recipe, Best Rice Balls Stuffed with Meat and Peas.
 It’s made in an easy casserole version.